 Advertisement

-- You can thin it out with a few drops of extra milk at a time until it has a pourable consistency.
-Serve a warm cake with a glaze drizzled over it.
+• You can thin it out with few drops of extra milk at time until it has pourable consistency.
+Serve warm cake with glaze drizzled over it.

 Advertisement